charguer/optitrust/case_studies/pic_current/README.md

 ```
 ./a_compile_aocosoa_3d.sh
+# or
+./a_compile_pic_demo.sh
 ```

 This should create the binary and a copy of the parameters file in the folder:
 ```
    ls ../../3d_runs/run1
 ```
+--- TODO: if we should use a distinct folder for the results of pic_demo.out, please modify the compile and the run script accordingly.

+--- TODO: why do we need to compile the program once per run? could we just copy?

 # Execution